ETdoFresh/Blog/content/post/import/2009/2009-06-25-day-2-in-sweden.md

 </div>

 <div>
   Jerry met with us, and we started to head back home.
 I got some more sleep, and we made it home!
 We ate some salad and some fish.
 Great stuff.
 We played outside with a R/C helicopter just like my roommate Stephen had.
 It was fun!
-Then I played some soccer also, but geez, I&#8217;m out of my league.
+Then I played some soccer also, but geez, I'm out of my league.
 Chilean and Sweedish guys in this house area really good.
 </div>

 <div>